d-e-e-p/cpp-fstring/README.rst

     cpp-fstring foo.cc -I ../include > foo.cpp

-You also need to add this to foo.cc:
+You also need to add this include to foo.cc:

 .. code-block:: CPP